Unawatuna Beach Sri Lanka

 Coral Reefs and Shipwrecks

 Unawatuna beach area is one of the best places for diving and snorkelling on the southern coast of Sri Lanka.
 There are large numbers of shipwrecks off the Unawatuna beach.
-Under the water surface of Unawatuna rest many shipwrecks making a peaceful heaven for sea creatures.
+Under the water surface of Unawatuna rest many shipwrecks making a peaceful haven for sea creatures.
 There is a large number of exotic fish species, sea turtles; coral reefs that can be seen here.
 The turtles still wade onto the shore to lay their nests and eggs.

 These shipwrecks and the coral reefs around Unawatuna beach are inhabited by a large number of underwater Fauna, Flora species.
 These reefs, shipwrecks, coral fish, cave, and a reef formation attracts a large number of divers to Unawatuna beach from the world.
 The sea off Unawatuna beach is one of the most convenient places for Whale watching excursions in southern Sri Lanka.
 One can reach the area, where the whales often sighted from Unawatuna in about 2 hours boat ride.
 Other than the diving and snorkelling Unawatuna is popular for other activities such as sea bathing, surfing, fishing, fishing, surfing, boating etc.